 Active rockfall areas are those showing evidence of recent falling and rock movement.
 Rock displaced or damaged vegetation, fresh “tracks” of rocks rolling down-slope, fresh scars on cliffs, anomalous or disoriented lichen growth on rock blocks, eyewitness accounts, and damage to fences or man-made works are some common criteria for identifying active rockfall areas.
 The most common difficulty with ‘inactive” rockfall areas is unexpected reactivation due to human activities or exceptional natural conditions.
 Questionable rockfall areas should be monitored if there is the possibility that reactivation of a rockfall may take place and present a hazard to man.

-Most fatalities from rockfall in Colorado happen on roads or major transportation corridors, but some people have been seriously injured or killed in their homes when they are located in the path of rockfalls.
+Most fatalities from rockfall in Colorado happen on roads or major transportation corridors, but some people have been seriously injured or killed in their homes where they are located in the path of rockfalls.
 Rockfalls are often not covered by homeowners insurance because they are classified as a type of landslide.
-It is important to be extra alert during three particular times on Colorado’s highways: spring thaw, after heavy rains, and at night.2 Be particularly alert during these times where you are approaching a blind curve in the road.
+It is important to be extra alert during three particular times on Colorado’s highways: spring thaw, after heavy rains, and at night.
+Be particularly alert during these times where you are approaching blind curves.

 Causes of rockfall events include